Same-sex marriage in Morelos: Passage of legislation in 2016

 On 27 July 2015, Governor Graco Ramírez introduced legislation to Congress to legalize same-sex marriages.
-Governor Ramírez's proposal was to reform article 120 of the Constitution of Morelos and articles 22, 65 and 68 of the Family Code to bring them into line with the jurisprudence set forth by the Mexican Supreme Court on 12 June 2015, when it ruled that bans on same-sex marriage are unconstitutional nationwide.
+The proposal sought to reform Article 120 of the Constitution of Morelos and articles 22, 65 and 68 of the Family Code to bring them in line with jurisprudence set by the Supreme Court on 12 June 2015, when it ruled that bans on same-sex marriage are unconstitutional nationwide.

 On 18 May 2016, the Congress of Morelos voted 20 to 6 to approve the constitutional change to legalize same-sex marriage.
 Governor Ramírez welcomed the approval of the bill.
 Ratification by at least 17 of the state's 33 municipalities was required for the constitutional amendment to take effect.
-The municipalities had until 25 June 2016 to act on the constitutional change.
-If they did not act by that date, they were regarded as having consented to the amendment (so-called "constructive assent", afirmativa ficta).
+The municipalities had until 25 June 2016 to act on the proposed change.
+If they failed to act by that date, they were deemed to have consented to the amendment under the principle of "constructive assent" (afirmativa ficta).
 At the end of the process, a total of 17 municipalities had ratified the constitutional change and 15 had voted against ratification, while 1 municipality was awarded an extra week, although the clear majority being in favor meant that same-sex marriage would become legal in the state.
-The municipalities which voted in favor of the reform were Cuautla, Emiliano Zapata, Huitzilac, Jantetelco, Jiutepec, Puente de Ixtla, Temixco, Tetecala, Tlaquiltenango, Totolapan, Yautepec de Zaragoza and Yecapixtla.
-Additionally, the municipalities of Axochiapan, Cuernavaca, Mazatepec, Tepalcingo and Tlayacapan did not vote and as such were regarded as having assented to the amendment.
-The remaining municipalities voted against the change.
+The municipalities that voted in favor of the reform were Cuautla, Emiliano Zapata, Huitzilac, Jantetelco, Jiutepec, Puente de Ixtla, Temixco, Tetecala, Tlaquiltenango, Totolapan, Yautepec de Zaragoza and Yecapixtla.
+Additionally, the municipalities of Axochiapan, Cuernavaca, Mazatepec, Tepalcingo and Tlayacapan did not vote and were therefore deemed to have assented to the amendment.
 The law was promulgated and published in the state's official gazette on 4 July 2016.
 It took effect on 5 July.
-The state adoption agency clarified that the law allows same-sex couples to adopt jointly; the adoption process is open to all spouses in Morelos.
+The state adoption agency clarified that the law allows same-sex couples to adopt jointly as the adoption process is open to all spouses in Morelos.
+Article 120 of the Constitution of Morelos now reads: Marriage is the voluntary union of two people, with equal rights and obligations, with the purpose of building a shared life and helping one another.
+(Note: El matrimonio es la unión voluntaria de dos personas, con igualdad de derechos y obligaciones, con el propósito de desarrollar una comunidad de vida y ayudarse mutuamente.)